37 citations issued in safety operation

 The operation took place between 7 a.m. and 1 p.m. at various intersections in Pacifica, including on Hickey Boulevard, Highway 1, Manor Drive, Oceana Boulevard, Crespi Drive and Linda Mar Boulevard.

-The 37 citations were for failing to yield to pedestrian, failing to stop at a posted stop sign, failure to obey traffic signs or signals and vehicle blocking a crosswalk.
+The 37 citations were for failing to yield to a pedestrian, failing to stop at a posted stop sign, failure to obey traffic signs or signals, and vehicles blocking crosswalks.

 “Safety is a shared responsibility, with drivers holding the greatest responsibility to keep other road users safe,” Pacifica Police Sgt.
 Mansker said in a prepared release.
 “We hope this operation serves as a reminder to everyone to practice due care and to look out for one another.”